 FCAAP Committees and Task Forces

-The FCAAP committees and task forces work to accomplish programs established by the organization or with external stakeholders.
+The FCAAP committees and task forces work to lead programs established by the organization or through collaboration with external stakeholders.
 To learn how you can get involved, contact the Chapter at firstname.lastname@example.org or 850.224.3939.

 Committees & Task Forces